Understanding Federal Railroad Regulations in Train Accident Claims

 Once you’ve secured the emergency medical help that you need, contact an attorney to work on your behalf.
 Many train accidents cause serious injuries.
 Of the 1,344 recorded accidents that occurred in South Carolina over a 10-year period, SCDOT reported that 1,056 people suffered injuries, 154 of which were fatal.
 This sampling indicates that well over half of the train accident victims reported injuries, and over 1 in 8 people died as a result of being involved in a train accident.

 Railroad companies understand the significant costs associated with liability for accidental injuries and deaths, and they hire skilled legal teams with plenty of resources to defend them from claims.
-Their lawyers fight to make sure that they protect the companies’ interests at all costs, which is exactly why you need the skilled legal representation of your own.
+Their lawyers fight to make sure that they protect the companies’ interests at all costs, which is exactly why you need legal representation of your own.
 An experienced team of train accident attorneys can fight tirelessly on your behalf to make sure that you pursue the compensation that you need to move forward.

 If you receive any calls from a railroad company’s insurance adjuster or lawyer, you can decline the call and refer them to your attorney.
 The company may try to put you directly in touch with their legal team to answer questions, but you should always consult with your lawyer before speaking with anyone.